Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 ## 1 - RCE via Log4shell

-Log4j has been found to be vulnerable to a number of security threats.
-The log4j library has recently been found to contain a serious vulnerability.
-This vulnerability allows unauthenticated remote code execution on vulnerable servers and may be exploited to expose sensitive information.
+Log4j has recently been discovered to be vulnerable to a number of security threats.
+A critical vulnerability was recently discovered in the log4j library.
+This flaw allows unauthenticated remote code execution on vulnerable servers and could be used to expose sensitive information from the vulnerable servers.

-We were able to discover the vulnerable log4j framework that was implemented by *agorapulse*.
-We *exploited the same framework* by pasting the *payload in a new post*.
+After some investigation, we discovered that log4j was used in their application/infrastructure somewhere, and we were able to send our payloads and receive DNS pingbacks from their vulnerable server.

 ![image](https://user-images.githubusercontent.com/88488902/196965064-21210527-1944-4644-9794-0c679ba73c22.png)